FREQUENTLY ASKED QUESTIONS

 What are your store hours?

-Our Millbury dispensary will be open Monday-Saturday 10am-8pm and Sunday 10am-6pm.
-We will be open by appointment only for the first few weeks.
+Our Millbury dispensary is open Monday-Saturday 10am-8pm and Sunday 10am-6pm.

 Nature’s Remedy accepts cash, debit, and CanPay.
 To learn more about CanPay and sign up, download the CanPay App by visiting www.CanPayApp.com.
 Refunds cannot be made for debit or CanPay purchases.